All metals are classified into:

 Zinc and lead

-refined through additional melting and blending processes to create wrought
+The iron is then further refined through additional melting and blending processes to create

 Cast iron is another type of alloy that can